MATHIEU GUIDERE . PROFESSOR & RESEARCH DIRECTOR. INSERM. FRANCE

 Scientific summary:

-Mathieu Guidere stands at the forefront of predictive linguistics, a field he pioneered in 2006.
-As a full professor at the University of Paris and a Research Director at the French National Institute of Health (INSERM), his contributions to cognitive linguistics, translation studies, and mental health are both profound and transformative.
+As a full professor at the University of Paris and a Research Director at the French National Institute of Health (INSERM), Guidere's contributions to cognitive linguistics, translation studies, and mental health are both profound and transformative.

 Prof. Guidere’s journey in predictive linguistics began at the French Military Academy of Saint-Cyr, where, as a professor and director of the Strategic Information Analysis Unit, he applied his innovative methodologies to military psychology, focusing on early detection of PTSD.
 His work during this period laid the foundation for the integration of linguistic analysis in mental health.